E-gap/cards/README.md

 After click on button `«Start New Game»`
 ![Start New Game](./assets/start-new-game.jpg) user can start new game.

-Also on the page `«Cards»` in left high corner exists button `«BACK»` that user can click on and return to the page `«Home»`.
+Also on the page `«Cards»` in left high corner exists button `«Back»` that user can click on and return to the page `«Home»`.

 On the page `«Cards»` Signed In user can see general or his own score history.